leahkeating/MTBP_clustered_networks_distributions/README.md

-# This GitHub contains the code used in the following preprint
+# This GitHub contains the code used in the following preprint: *need to name the preprint*

 ## Below we give a description of the files: